trifrost-js/website/public/9b693e73-9696-4daf-a3ec-ab591897c528/jsx-script-behavior.md

 ### TLDR
 - Use `<Script>` to hydrate parent-node behavior
+- Use `<Module>` for global components like modals, notifications, audio control, etc
 - Supports inline or external `src`-based scripts
 - Automatically handles CSP nonces
 - Dedupes scripts and data at render time